Mysterious and strangely peaceful swamp in a dream with still dark water

 Astrological note: A beautiful swamp appears in dreams under harmonious aspects of Neptune to natal Venus or Jupiter — especially when these are connected to the 12th house.
 This is a dream about hidden riches and about what Saturn is sometimes called: “the great vault.”
 His slowness is not punishment but a process of refinement.
 Aquarians and Pisces with a strong Neptune have a gift for seeing beauty in places where others see only chaos.

 You are standing — or walking — and suddenly you feel that someone or something is pulling at your feet.
 From below.
 From the depths.
-This is not the random viscosity of the mire — this is directed movement, movement with intention.
+This is more than the mire’s pull: it is directed movement, movement with intention.
 You are being pulled down.
 You resist — or you do not.
 You cry out — or you go still.
 Sometimes in this dream there is a hand, a face, a silhouette.
 Sometimes it is simply a dark force with no image.

 This is perhaps the most unsettling of the swamp dreams — and the most candid.
-Your Shadow speaks through it — that part of your personality we prefer not to think about.
+What is pulling at you here is your Shadow — that part of your personality we prefer not to think about.
 Not because it is evil: the Shadow is everything we once rejected, tucked away, decided was “not me.”
 Old patterns we thought we had left behind.
 Relationships that ended long ago — but not inside us.
 A part of ourselves we felt ashamed of.
 It does not want to drown you.
 It wants you to finally notice it.

 If in the dream there is a specific person pulling you down — that is not necessarily a message about that specific person.
 It may speak to a relationship, to the role you played alongside them.
 The psyche sometimes places a familiar face on a nameless force, to make it easier for you to recognize it.